YOU ARE HERE: home > schools

 Below are links to groups of pages on particular types of school that children in ordinary families would have attended in the early to mid 20th century.
 Click an image to go to the group or page.

-Victorian and Edwardian town schools were for children up to the age of 14 when most children had to start paid work.
+These schools were for children up to the age of 14 when most children had to start paid work.

 Rural schools schools tended to be very small, often with only one room for all ages and served by only one teacher.